aclc-iriga-wad1-2024/shoutout/README.md

 You can also explore a full working version of the application at [***shoutout.kulotsystems.com***](https://shoutout.kulotsystems.com) or watch this [demo](https://drive.google.com/file/d/1ilPMdtp17SZrohA1MUKb4LJdRXr2pBzD) on localhost.

+Develop your project locally; no online server upload is required.

 ---
 ### Submission